-Hawaii Volcanoes National Park should be considered a must-see stop on your tour of the Big Island.
+Hawaii Volcanoes National Park is the most popular attraction in Hawaii and should be considered a "must visit" on your tour of the Big Island.
 The Park is like no other place on earth.

-Stand at the summit of Kilauea Volcano, the most active volcano on earth.
-Hike into the lava lake volcanic crater of Kilauea Iki.
-Witness steam vents, lava tubes, historic lava flow, thick and lush rainforest, and raw coastline that continues to expand.
+The cornerstone of the Park is the active Kilauea Volcano.
+Imagine standing on the summit of the most active volcano on earth.
+Hike into Kilauea Iki, the volcanic crater which was recently a lake of oozing lava.
+Witness steam vents, sulphur banks, lava tubes, historic lava flows, thick and lush rainforest, and raw coastline that continues to expand.
 With so much to see, plan to spend at least a day or more.

 Just past the entrance to Hawaii Volcanoes National Park, the road to your left leads to the Kilauea Iki Overlook, Thurston Lava Tube, and Chain of Craters Road.
 Keep that in mind for later, as we recommend continuing straight to the Visitor Center for a nice overview of the Park, maps, current conditions, hiking trails, plus interesting exhibits highlighting various geological, environmental and historical features of the Big Island.
 The Kilauea Visitor Center is open daily from 8-5.